Measures Taken to Improve Energy Efficiency

 The house itself has an energy rating of 7.2 stars and uses some passive design principles, although full implementation of passive design was restrained by site restrictions, as stated earlier.
 Effectively the rear of the house uses passive design principles, the front of the house is just well insulated.
 The floor size is 130 sqm, not including the attached single garage.
 This is a lot smaller than most new housing which aids in limiting energy usage.

-cooking is by electricity (or passive solar
+cooking is by electricity (or passive solar gains for some

 Primarily used batten fix lights for main room lighting.
 Most contain light emitting diode (LED) light bulbs, although there are some compact fluorescent lights (CFL) in low use rooms.

 I did not extensively use downlights.
-Even though downlights are now primarily LEDs they still require creating holes in the ceiling insulation which would result in heat loss in winter and heat gain in summer.
-Besides I prefer the look of batten fix lighting.
+Even though LED downlights were available when I built at that stage they still could not be covered by insulation which meant that there had to be holes in the ceiling insulation around the downlight which would result in heat loss in winter and heat gain in summer.
+Now there are IC rated LED downlights that can be completely covered by insulation.
+However I still prefer the look of batten fix lighting.

 There is a solar powered "skylight" in the laundry.
 This has a small PV panel (separate to the main PV system) which powers a square (300mm x 300mm) LED ceiling light.
 The amount that this is lit depends on the amount of sunlight hitting the dedicated PV panel.
 It works well and looks like a standard skylight without compromising the ceiling insulation.